nwisbeta/github.io/pages/app_design/notifications.md

 Avoid sending unnecessary notifications, alerts or requests (iOS Human Interface Guidelines).

 The app design must:
-* Send notifications only if action is required, and the user has not yet performed the action
+* Send notifications only if action is required and the user has not yet performed the action
 * Allow users to cancel or ignore non-critical notifications

 Critical notifications must stop the user from using other parts of the app until they take action (iOS Human Interface Guidelines).